Jennifer Blouin

 • FNCE2970 - Taxes and Bus Strategy

 The objective of this course is to develop a framework for understanding how taxes affect business decisions.
 The key themes of the framework - all parties, all taxes and all costs - are applied to decision contexts such as investments, compensation, organizational form, and mergers and acquisitions.
 The ultimate goal is to provide a new approach to thinking about taxes that will be valuable even as laws and governments change.
-If ACCT 2970 is not offered in a given year, Undergraduate students interested in ACCT 2970 will need to submit a permission through Path@Penn.
+If ACCT 2970 is not offered in a given year, Undergraduate students interested in ACCT 2970 will need to submit a permission request through Path@Penn.
+Please submit your request in Acct 8970.
 All prerequisites need to be completed in order to receive a permit.
 Also this class will follow the MBA calendar.

 • FNCE7970 - Taxes and Bus Strategy